 As awesome as this guitar is, not everyone can justify dropping the coins on this legendary instrument.
 A new Gibson Les Paul costs several thousand dollars, but Epiphone, a company owned by Gibson, also makes Les Paul guitars to Gibson specs.
 These are less expensive versions of the Gibson Les Paul, and fine instruments for the money.

-They feature the same qualities as the Gibson version, with downgraded pickups, hardware and materials.
+They feature the same qualities as the Gibson version, but of course the craftsmanship, electronics, hardware and materials aren't at the same elite level.
 This enables players on a budget to get into the Les Paul sound at a price they can afford.

-The affordable features all the great stuff that has made the Les Paul one of the greatest guitars ever made.
-Many intermediate guitarists and working guitarist love it for it's sound and value.
+I always recommend the for serious guitarists who need a quality instrument but can't justify spending the money on a Gibson.
+It features all the stuff that has made the Les Paul one of the greatest guitars ever made.
+Many pro and working guitarists love it for it's sound and value.
 Epiphone Les Paul Standard PlusTop PRO

 The Fender Stratocaster

-The is a much thinner guitar than the Les Paul, with a body made from brighter woods such as alder or sometimes ash.
-It features a bolt-on maple necks with either a rosewood or maple fingerboard.
-Fender Stratocaster
+The Fender Stratocaster is a much thinner guitar than the Les Paul, with a body made from brighter woods such as alder or sometimes ash.
+It features a bolt-on maple neck with either a rosewood or maple fingerboard.

 The Stratocaster sounds thinner too, but for Strat lovers this isn’t a bad thing.
 The legendary Strat sound is more biting than the Les Paul sound, and very distinctive in its own right.